Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 Confluence
 ----------

 Confluence has gotten a lot of attention as well and has automated provers.
 Confluence implies UN→; it is equivalent if the TRS is weakly normalizing.
-And there is an extension theorem: every TRS with unique normal forms (UN=) can be extended to a confluent TRS with the same set of normal forms by adding bottom terms and reductions to normal forms and bottoms that preserve the equivalence classes of terms. :cite:`middeldorpModularAspectsProperties1989` Similarly a system can be shown to be UN= by presenting an extension of it that is confluent. :cite:`klopExtendedTermRewriting1991` So a UN= program is just a partially specified system.
+And there is an extension theorem:  Similarly a system can be shown to be UN= by presenting an extension of it that is confluent. :cite:`klopExtendedTermRewriting1991` So a UN= program is just a partially specified system.
 UN→ is a little more complex though.
 And the equivalence classes of terms are uncomputable in general so the extension is as well.

 Confluence avoids situations where a system may branch into two distinct diverging states.
 It makes finding a normalizing strategy much easier as the strategy only has to avoid getting stuck evaluating a term infinitely (using the same rule infinitely often), as opposed to UN→ where the strategy must avoid using the wrong reduction rule at every step.